Does Kratom Interact With Loratadine (Claritin)?

 Loratadine is classified as an antihistamine.
 It treats the symptoms of allergies and allergic rhinitis.

-Loratadine belongs to the H1 class of antihistamines and is a second-generation.
-These types of antihistamines have far less risk of causing sedation, though it can still happen.
+Loratadine belongs to the H1 class of second-generation antihistamines.
+These antihistamines have far less risk of causing sedation than first-generation antihistamines like promethazine and chlorphenamine.

 Kratom and other antihistamines will have similar interactions.